rumblefishdev/restrict-ips-lambda/README.md

     custom:
       stage: ${opt:stage, self:provider.stage}

-We always have these lines in every Serverless application we create.
-This sets `${self:custom.stage}` to be taken from command line arguments passed as `--stage STAGE` but takes the default value from `provider.stage` where we set it to `dev`.
+We always have these lines in Serverless applications we create.
+`${self:custom.stage}` should be taken from command line passed as `--stage STAGE` and is taking the default value from `provider.stage` where we set it to `dev`.

 Following down we have:

       config: ${file(./config.${self:custom.stage}.yml)}

-This line loads the config file, which name include the name of the stage.
+This line loads the config file, which name includes the name of the stage.
 This allows us to deploy application to multiple environments with different settings.
-The app repository comes with the a config file names `config.dev.yml` which looks as follows:
+The app repository comes with the config file names `config.dev.yml` which looks as follows:

     RestrictFlagPath: /develop/shared/restrict_flag